ThePhD/ThePhD.github.io/_posts/2018-12-22-Feature Complete.markdown

 # What Does That Mean?

 sol3 is a mostly-compatible take on the previous sol2.
-It means that I will not be working on sol2 anymore (sol2 has already been feature-complete for nearly a year now, and has received mostly bugfixes for).
+It means that I will not be working on sol2 anymore (sol2 has already been feature-complete for nearly a year now, and has received mostly bugfixes for a while now).
 All critical changes are going towards sol3.
 The biggest changes:

 - There is a shiny new Customization Point space for users, with the explicit promise that as a library author I will never write anything that can potentially compete with your Customization Points. sol2 users will need to move their customization points to this new layer (which is fine: the fix is literally deleting a bunch of lines of code and no longer needing to write them in the sol2 namespace).
 - There are huge performance gains now for all people who relied on the previously dicey inheritance for usertypes.
 It is as fast as I could possibly make it without reflection, platform-specific hacks and assembly tricks.
 Once the Reflection finishes going through PD TS balloting and is approved for C++20/23 and compilers roll it out, I can implement this seamlessly with sol3's new mechanisms without backwards compatibility breaks and gain the last drops of performance that will allow users to reach SWIG levels of inheritance performance without any additional markup.
 - Container usertypes have better handling and defaults in some select cases, and slightly better performance.
 We also fixed an older class of bugs that were nonetheless breaking changes that I could not touch in sol2: it's all clean now.
 - CMake integration is now Modern Top Tier™.
 You can grab sol2, the single, or the generated single now.
-You get sol2's target by doing `sol2::sol2`, `sol2::single` after `add_subdirectory(sol/single)`, or `sol2::single_generated` after `add_subdirectory(sol/single)`.
+You get sol2's target by doing `sol2::sol2`, `sol2::sol2_single` after `add_subdirectory(sol/single)`, or `sol2::sol2_single_generated` after `add_subdirectory(sol/single)`.
 We also vastly improved header hygiene and similar with new compilation tests, and added a whole new suite of runtime tests.
 The default for including sol2 is also now `#include <sol/sol.hpp>`, following the `boost::` style of inclusion to help prevent clashes.
 - C++17 enabled.
 The defines enabling C++17 features are there still out of pure laziness: it's a C++17 library now.
 - Performance is Good™.